doctore/Spring5Microservices/README.md

 * **dto** custom objects to contain specific data.
 * **util/converter** to translate from models to dtos and vice versa.
 <br><br>

+### common

+Maven project used to include common code used in several microservices.

 ### sql